 In 1947 they moved to North Battleford, Saskatchewan.
 Dad became a resident blacksmith and Mom continue to be the jack of all trades being a homemaker.
 Other jobs she encountered were child care, working at Kresges lunch counter, River Heights lodge cleaning staff, McGavin‘s bread basket, and old-fashioned foods.

 Mom was a woman of strong faith so when a neighbour asked them to come to a home Bible study she and dad joined.
 They became charter members of the Alliance Church that was founded in 1949.
 This was a pivotal part of our life that instilled Godly faith in each of us.
 We are so grateful.

 Mom was such a beautiful spirit and those who were lucky to experience it, treasured that gift.
 I know our mother was very thankful for the relationship she had.
 If she could she would thank each of you for the gift you gave her as well.
 Each different but no greater than the next.
 She just loved us.
 She loved life and continues to do so with her heavenly reward.

 There will be no service at this time due to the world’s concerns.
 Therefore, a memorial service will be held at a later time.

 Memorials in Martha’s honour can be made to a charity of your choice.

 We wish to thank each of you, Trevor Watts and staff at Eternal Memories, Staff and residents at Villa Pascal, church family at Territorial Drive Alliance Church, and all who considered mom their friend.

 Funeral arrangements are entrusted to Trevor Watts of Eternal Memories Funeral Service & Crematorium.

-To send flowers to the family or plant a tree in memory of Martha Bradley, please visit our floral store.
+To send flowers to Martha's family, please visit our floral store.